melissakipp/docker-files/nodejsEnv/README.md

-# NodeJS with Docker
+# NodeJS Evnironment with Docker

-Simple boilerplate starter pack to build JavaScript applications using NodeJS and Express.
+Simple boilerplate starter pack to use for NodeJS.

 **Version**
 1.1.0